gravity-ui/date-components/src/components/Calendar/README.md

 ## Focused value

 Allows to select the date that `Calendar` view is focused on.
-If you need it to be controlled you shoud use `focusedValue` prop.
+If you need it to be controlled you should use `focusedValue` prop.
 You can set the initial focused value for uncontrolled component with optional prop `defaultFocusedValue`.

 <!--LANDING_BLOCK
 <ExampleBlock